SebastianKristof/ai-agent-personal-assistant/src/scripts/README.md

 A typical development workflow using these scripts:

+1. Start n8n with `start_n8n.sh`
-1. Make changes to workflows in the n8n UI
+2. Make changes to workflows in the n8n UI
-2. Run `export_workflows.sh` to export the changes to JSON files
+3. Run `export_workflows.sh` to export the changes to JSON files
-3. Commit the changes to version control
+4. Commit the changes to version control
-4. On other environments, run `deploy_workflows.sh` to deploy the changes
+5. On other environments, run `deploy_workflows.sh` to deploy the changes

 ## Other Scripts